The calibre Content server¶

 Enabling offline support¶

 Browser makers have been trying to force people to use SSL by disabling advanced features in their browsers for plain HTTP connections.
-One such casualty is offline support.
-So you may need to enable HTTPS on the server to get offline support working.
-In addition, in Firefox on Android, you will need to type about:config and search for browser.tabs.useCache and toggle it to true.
+One such casualty is ApplicationCache, which was what was used in calibre for offline support.
+As a result now-a-days sadly, offline mode works only as long as you keep the browser tab open.
+In addition, in Firefox on Android, you will need to type about:config and create a preference called browser.tabs.useCache and set it to true.

 Managing user accounts from the command-line only¶